Giles Fox-Strangways, 6th Earl of Ilchester: Marriage and children

 The Countess of Ilchester died in January 1956, aged 79.
 Lord Ilchester survived her by three years and died in October 1959, aged 85.
-His eldest son Edward Henry (known as "Harry") succeeded in the earldom.
+His elder son Edward (known as "Harry") succeeded in the earldom.

 Arms

-The arms of the head of the Fox-Strangways family are blazoned Quarterly of four: 1st & 4th: Sable, two lions passant paly of six argent and gules (Strangways); 2nd & 3rd: Ermine, on a chevron azure three foxes' heads and necks erased or on a canton of the second a fleur-de-lys of the third (Fox).
+The arms of the head of the Fox-Strangways family are blazoned "Quarterly of four: 1st & 4th: Sable, two lions passant paly of six argent and gules" (Strangways); "2nd & 3rd: Ermine, on a chevron azure three foxes' heads and necks erased or on a canton of the second a fleur-de-lys of the third" (Fox).